Student Health Services and HIPAA

 HIPAA requires all healthcare professionals and those with access to patient data to operate within strict standards to safeguard protected health information.
 The US Department of Health and Human Services enforces HIPAA law and imposes penalties on institutions that do not make good-faith efforts to ensure the privacy and security of protected health information.

 Student Health Services (SHS) operates in strict adherence to HIPAA laws and regulations.
 HIPAA requirements are incorporated into policies and procedures department-wide, and are a vital, required component of new employee and annual staff refresher training.

-The Student Health Services Notice of Privacy Practices Brochure details the organization’s maintenance of medical information as required by law, and use and disclosure of that information to the extent necessary to provide high quality healthcare.
+The Student Health Services Notice of Privacy Practices posters and forms detail the organization’s maintenance of medical information as required by law, and use and disclosure of that information to the extent necessary to provide high quality healthcare.

 Included in the Notice of Privacy Practices is detailed information about how patients can:

 · Obtain a copy of their health information